• Skip to primary navigation

 A plate of cooked spring greens next to a blue towel and a small dish of pine nuts.

 Looking for some other recipes to add some more greens to your life?
-Why not try our Sautéed Cabbage, Creamy Chicken Spinach Pasta, Cheesy Broccoli Pasta Bake or Easy Garlic Green Beans.
+Why not try our easy Sautéed Cabbage, creamy Chicken Spinach Pasta, cheesy Broccoli Pasta Bake or our simple Garlic Green Beans?

 Jump to: